What foods help prevent a severe course of COVID? | DW | 15.06.2021

 Your diet also has a significant role in determining what kinds of microbes live in your colon.

-Fibers like resistant starches, for example cooked potatoes, beans or lentils, help feed the good bacteria.
+Fibers such as resistant starches — for example, cooked potatoes, beans or lentils — help feed the good bacteria.
 Probiotic foods contain live beneficial bacteria and can also help.
-They include fermented foods like kefir, yoghurt with live active cultures, kimchi, miso, sauerkraut, pickled vegetables, tempeh and kombucha tea.
+They include fermented foods such as kefir, yogurt with live active cultures, kimchi, miso, sauerkraut, pickled vegetables, tempeh and kombucha tea.

-These foods help to keep your gut healthy, which in turn supports your immune system in the fight against COVID.
+These foods help to keep your gut healthy, which in turn supports your immune system in the fight against COVID-19.

 There are a growing number of studies looking at the effect of micronutrients on people infected with SARS-CoV-2.
 Vitamin D seems to be a promising candidate for reducing the severity of COVID-19.
 DW looks at the facts.